yegor256/blog/static/venues.md

 That was a huge event with, I would say, over 2000 participants and almost zero efforts from organizers to make it interesting.
-Talks were mostly from sponsors, promoting their own products, or from clowns making living by talking about "why .
+Talks were mostly from sponsors, promoting their own products, or from clowns making living by talking about "why writing clean code is important".
 Needless to say that they didn't compensate travel expenses of speakers, while making a lot of money on tickets.
 It was a waste of time and money.